How Does the Work Opportunity Tax Credit Work?

 What is the Work Opportunity Tax Credit?

-The Work Opportunity Tax Credit (WOTC) program gives employers an incentive to hiring workers in specific categories, by allowing the employers to take a tax credit based on three factors:
+The Work Opportunity Tax Credit (WOTC) program gives employers an incentive to hiring workers in specific categories, those with "significant barriers to employment," by allowing the employers to take a tax credit based on three factors:

 - The category of workers hired